APSIMInitiative/ReferencePanel/Agenda and Minutes/2019-05 Minutes.md

 ### 2.1 Check for new APSIM Major Improvements

-   GitHub MAJOR science issues since last RP meeting
+   **GitHub MAJOR science issues since last RP meeting

-   @Keith-Pembleton noted  new links since the last meeting.
-These were:
+   @Keith-Pembleton noted  new links since the last meeting. <br>These included:
    Simple Fruit Tree Model https://github.com/APSIMInitiative/ApsimX/issues/3801 - @HamishBrownPFR noted it was not so simple due to the complexities of the water and N balance.
    **ACTION** - @Keith-Pembleton to link Hamish with a local consultant who developed a banada model which may have relevance to the Simple Fruit Tree Model.  @HamishBrownPFR might be able to help include banana model into NextGen.

    CLEM - https://github.com/APSIMInitiative/ApsimX/issues/3575 - see notes below